YueHuaHua/readme-generator/output/README.md

   Please take a look at our contributing guidelines below if you're interested in helping!

-  Clone the repository, contribute and create a pull request to get reviewed
+  clone the repo, modify/contribute and create a pull request to be reviewed

   </br>